david-boles/ofr-testing_bundle/README.md

   "url": "http://www.example.com"
 }
 ```
-There are no restricitons as to the contents of the URL.
+There are no restrictions as to the contents of the URL.
 If both a `docID` and `url` are specified, OFR will try to link to the document if it exists, otherwise it will fall back to the URL.